utfsm-eg2-data-analysis/Analyser/README.md

 find . -name *.pcm -exec cp -t ./slib {} +
 ```

-## Documentation
+## More information

 More information can be found inside the directory `doc/`.

-* `CUTS.md`, description of the particle identification cuts.
+* `CUTS.md`, description of the current particle identification cuts.

-* `CORR.md`, description of the corrections that Analyser employs.
+* `CORR.md`, description of the different corrections that Analyser employs.

-* `STATUS.md`, description of the status cuts that are extracted from the `ClasTool` root files.
+* `STATUS.md`, description of the status variables.